EGR304-2025-F-105/Team105.github.io/docs/04-Product-Requirements.md

 ## Project Objective

-This project aims to investigate and develop smart adaptive technologies, an improved user experience, better fit, improved product design, and product customization options for the next-generation AirPods.
-The target is to maintain global dominance in the wireless earphone market, drive up AirPod sales to 100 million+ units sold with a 60% global market share in 2021 and expand the user base more towards the luxury, professional, and fitness segments.
-We believe that adding smart interactions and adaptive audio filters alone will already expand our user base by 15%.
-With the new generation AirPods we aim to match at least the sound quality of our main competitor, the Sony WF-1000XM3, and include Active Noise Canceling that is also featured in Mifo, House of Marley, Bose, and Amazon Echo products.
-We will also obtain IPX4 sweat-resistant rating equal to Bose, House of Marley, and Amazon Echo earbuds, and aim to extend our range of colors, as seen in Urbanista and Jabra’s lifestyle products.
+This project aims to investagate and develop an electrical system dealing with blinds to help improve user's households by elimating the need to continously opening/closing the blinds manually dependent on temperature and time.
+Almost all households have blinds installed to their household to help save on energy with the lighting and temperature.
+Additionally, as technology, there is a rise of customnization within households to increase user comfortablility and energy efficiency.
+According to Global Market Insights based on the year 2024, there is a 8.9% increase on the curtains and window blinds market in the year 2025 as the rise of urbanization is happening.
+With these numbers, we aim to creating a automatic blind system that detects the temperature and lighting volume which in turn, either open or close for the user.
+We will obtain a series of sensors: timer, outdoor/indoor temperature, and light.

 ## Stakeholders

-- **Target group** High-income upper-class professionals between the age of 20 and 45.
-Their personalities are determined and ambitious.
-The main benefits sought are recreation and self-expression.
-- **Target purchaser** Target group profile with special attention to Full Nest I and Full Nest II mothers.
-- **Customer service** Prefers easy-to-repair, recyclable product, and easy-to-fix complaints to fit with Apple’s intuitive user experience.
-- **Marketing & Sales division** Looks for unique selling points around the Apple Aspirer-Explorer lifestyle and user experience.
-- **Retailers** Prefer products that can withstand a wide range of storage conditions including variations in temperature, vibration, humidity, and atmospheric pressure, and have a strong and compact, theft, and vandalism-proof packaging.
+- **Target group**
+- **Target purchaser**
+- **Retailers** Allows to sell to users who are looking to

 ## Use Cases